EricWay1024/Homological-Algebra-Notes/README.md

    cd Homological-Algebra-Notes
    ```

-3. **Compile the notes**: To compile and watch for changes in the main Typst file (usually main.typ), run the following command:
+3. **Compile the notes**: To compile and watch for changes, run the following command:
     ```
     typst watch main.typ
     ```